marcojakob/code.makery.ch/collections/library/javafx-8-tutorial-en-part3.md

 To ignore such an error is not very nice, of course.
 We should let the user know that he/she must select a person before deleting.
 (Even better would be if we disabled the button so that the user doesn't even have the chance to do something wrong.)

-We'll add a popup dialog to inform the user.

 With some changes made to the `handleDeletePerson()` method, we can show a simple popup dialog whenever the user pushes the delete button while no person is selected in the table: